danielgross/teleprompter/README.md

 # Tele-Prompter

-* On-device teleprompter that helps you become more charismatic by providing you with various quotes to say:
+* On-device teleprompter that helps you become more charismatic by providing you with various quotes to say.
 * Demo:

 https://user-images.githubusercontent.com/279531/208549243-56047321-4ed1-47d6-bd45-ace74621eab8.mp4